spyder-ide/spyder-vim/README.md

 Do you want to request a new keybind for the plugin?
 Please submit it to our [Commands](https://github.com/spyder-ide/spyder-vim/issues/1) issue page.
 Feel free to open a PR to implement it.

-To start contributing to this project, you can execute ``pip install -U .`` to test your changes on Spyder.
+To start contributing to the source code of this project, please check our [contributing guide](https://github.com/spyder-ide/spyder-vim/blob/master/CONTRIBUTING.md) to setup a development environment and be able to test your changes on Spyder.
 We follow PEP8 and PEP257 style guidelines.

-## Contributing

 Everyone is welcome to contribute!